commonly believed myth about becoming a great bass player, is that

 on studying.
 Usually this means that they believe they should practice

-material all day long that would make you sick if you had to listen
+material all day long that makes you sick if you have to listen

 to it for more than five minutes.